Wedding Banquet Hall

 How then will they call on Him in whom they have not believed?
 How will they believe in Him whom they have not heard?
 And how will they hear without a preacher?
 How will they preach unless they are sent?
 Just as it is written, “HOW BEAUTIFUL ARE THE FEET OF THOSE WHO BRING GOOD NEWS OF GOOD THINGS!”
 However, they did not all heed the good news; for Isaiah says, “LORD, WHO HAS BELIEVED OUR REPORT?”
 So faith comes from hearing, and hearing by the word of Christ.
 Romans 10:14-17 (NASB)

-Here we are told that people believe in Jesus Christ by hearing someone sharing the gospel or the good news about Jesus Christ.
-Then when they hear the invitation to believe in Christ, they will either accept or reject the invitation to believe.
+Here we are told that people believe in Jesus Christ by hearing someone share the gospel or the good news about Jesus Christ.
+Then when they hear the “gospel invitation” to believe in Christ, they will either accept or reject the invitation to believe.
 In fact, they may hear the gospel several times before they make a decision.
 Jesus and His disciples urged people to repent telling them the kingdom of God was approaching (Matthew 4:17; 10:7).
-The parable describes God’s patience in salvation for He calls again and again.
-The entire creation reveals that God exists even though they rejected the evidence (Romans 1:18-22).
-Romans 2:14-15 tells us that God’s absolute moral standard is written in our conscience.
-So, men are without excuse when they reject Christ for God has left testimony that He exists.
-Yet, Romans 2:3-7 says that God patiently calls people to believe in Him and Christ.
+The parable describes God’s patience in salvation.
+That is why He calls again and again.
+The book of Ezekiel teaches us the principle that God repeatedly calls people to repent and turn to Him.
+Romans 2:4-7 teaches that God is patient and gives men time to repent.
+Romans 2:3-7 says that God patiently calls people to believe in Him and Christ

 This parable reveals that after a person has firmly rejected Christ, they are rejected and destroyed.
 Verses 7-8 captures this truth.